mrcoulson/CSV-to-HTML-Table/README.md

 Requirements
 ------------

 I tested this with Python 3.2.
 As far as I know, it'll work with Python 2.7 if you change `from tkinter import *` to `from Tkinter import *` (difference: capitalization).
+You also need the Tkinter library, but I think that comes with Python (at least, it did on Windows).
 Other than that, all you need is a CSV file.

 Future
 ------